 Training activity would be scheduled and public notices would be provided in newspapers/otherwise posted at least 1 week prior to training events.
 Prior to conducting training activities, the public and non-participating personnel would be cleared from the area so that the only public health and safety issue would be if a training event exceeded the safety area boundaries.
-The range area would not be accessible by non-participating personnel during training, including sufficient lead-time before training to ensure range area clearance.
+Portions of the range area would not be accessible by non-participating personnel during training, including sufficient lead-time before training to ensure range area clearance.
 Training periods would be scheduled in advance with signs posted and published on a regular basis.
-To facilitate range safety, ground access would be controlled by traffic control points on existing roads.
+To facilitate range safety, ground access would be controlled through gates at existing roads.
 This would safeguard the public by keeping them out of any areas where there are potential dangers while simultaneously maintaining access to areas where training is not being conducted.
-Prior to training, range flags would be raised and traffic control points would be established and manned continuously throughout the duration of training.
+Prior to training, range flags would be raised and gates would be closed and guarded.
 Interior portions of the range area (those affected by SDZs) would be inspected and watches would be posted at a range observation site for boats and aircraft, with positive observation of the sea and air space and having positive communications with range control.
 Risks to public health and safety are reduced by confirming that the training area is clear.
-The Marine Corps would also notify the public of training activities through public notices.
+The Navy would also notify the public of training activities through public notices.

-The Marine Corps would notify the Saipan International Airport air traffic control tower when firing is about to commence, monitor Saipan International Airport and Tinian International Airport (West Field) departure/arrivals information, and coordinate check firing procedures as required.
+The Navy would notify the Saipan International Airport air traffic control tower when firing is about to commence, monitor Saipan International Airport and Tinian International Airport (West Field) departure/arrivals information, and coordinate check firing procedures as required.